wbsdty331/TikiOne-steam-Cleaner-Plus/README.md

 TikiOne Steam Cleaner installer is hosted on [GitHub releases](https://github.com/jonathanlermitage/tikione-steam-cleaner/releases).

-**Information about Sourceforge**: up to version 2.4.6, TikiOne Steam Cleaner was hosted on SourceForge.
-I have decided to leave this website to prefer GitHub.
-Starting from next version, I'll use GitHub only.

 ## Build, test and package

 TikiOne Steam Cleaner is built with [NetBeans](http://netbeans.org) and the latest version of Oracle JDK8.